Understanding Breast Reduction Procedure

 Over the years, many people have come to associate breast surgery with the desire to have larger, fuller breasts, usually through the insertion of breast implants.
 Many patients, however, turn to Chelmsford plastic surgeon Dina A. Eliopoulos with precisely the opposite request: for a number of reasons, most highly personal, they wish to have smaller breasts.

 Please view Dr. Eliopoulos’ breast reduction before and after results.
 These are actual patients.

 Breast Reduction Boston

 Although some women want to have smaller breasts for cosmetic reasons, breast reduction surgery is often performed to alleviate medical problems.
-Regardless of a woman’s reasons for undergoing the procedure, at our plastic surgery practice in Chelmsford, breast reduction is always performed in such a way that patients emerge looking and feeling incredible.
+Regardless of a woman’s reasons for undergoing the procedure, at our plastic surgery practice that serves Chelmsford and Boston breast reduction is always performed in such a way that patients emerge looking and feeling incredible.